Interactive Activities for German Teachers and Learners

 Have you registered for Gut yet?
 You now need a separate subscription from Zut!

-In order to use Gut! between the hours of 9am and 4pm on Weekdays, you will need to register with us (even if you already registered to Zut).
-The cost is £40+VAT.
+In order to use Gut! between the hours of 9am and 4pm on Weekdays, you will need to register with us (even if you already registered to Zut): £48 per school or £30 for private users.
 The rest of the time the access to the site is free!

 If you wish to register a GUT account, click here.